Japan's Java wars: Convenience stores angle for coffee market crown

 Millions and millions of cups of it.

-Inspired by a popular 100 yen (0.58 pounds) blend launched by McDonald's (2702.T) in 2008, Seven-Eleven (3382.T) touched off a boom in convenience store coffee last year, lifting Japan's long-stagnant coffee market and rankling rival businesses.
+Inspired by a popular 100 yen ($0.93) blend launched by McDonald's in 2008, Seven-Eleven touched off a boom in convenience store coffee last year, lifting Japan's long-stagnant coffee market and rankling rival businesses.

 Coffee, more than anything else, attracts both new and repeat customers, who typically also spend money on other items, convenience store executives say.
 Like other fast-food items, it also carries relatively high margins.